What's the NHS annual budget? How many doctors and nurses are there? What's the cost of an operation?

 What percentage of GDP does the UK spend on health compared with other countries?

-In 2022, the UK spent 11.3% of GDP on health, just above the average for comparable countries.
-This was an increase on pre-Covid-19 pandemic levels, when 9.9% of GDP was spent on health.
-More recent estimates are not available, but it is possible that this percentage has fallen since 2022 as the funding allocated to tackling the Covid-19 pandemic has been scaled back.
+In 2023, the UK spent 10.9% of GDP on health, just above the average for comparable countries.
+This is higher than pre-Covid-19 pandemic levels, when 10% of GDP was spent on health in 2019, but lower than levels spent during the Covid-19 pandemic.

 How much of the NHS budget is spent on the workforce?

-The NHS is one of the world’s largest employers, with around 1.34 million full-time equivalent staff in England, as of February 2024.
+The NHS is one of the world’s largest employers, with around 1.37 million full-time equivalent staff in England as of January 2025.
 Consequently, the wage bill for the NHS makes up a substantial proportion of its budget.
-In 2022/23, the total cost of employing the staff in the NHS was £71.1 billion – 45.6% of the NHS budget.
+In 2023/24, the total cost of employing the staff in the NHS was £81.7 billion – 49.2% of the NHS budget.
 These statistics don’t include salaries for GPs (who are not directly employed by the NHS) or employees in the Department of Health and Social Care and other national bodies, such as NHS England.
 GPs and GP practice staff are indirectly funded by the NHS through a complex system of contracts.

 What's the cost of an operation?